Immune Response to Persistent Staphyloccocus Aureus Periprosthetic Joint Infection in a Mouse Tibial Implant Model. Academic Article uri icon

 abstract

-• S. aureus is one of the major pathogens in orthopedic periprosthetic joint infection (PJI), a devastating complication of total joint arthroplasty that often results in chronic and persistent infections that are refractory to antibiotics and require surgical interventions.
+• Staphyloccocus aureus is one of the major pathogens in orthopedic periprosthetic joint infection (PJI), a devastating complication of total joint arthroplasty that often results in chronic and persistent infections that are refractory to antibiotics and require surgical interventions.
 Biofilm formation has been extensively investigated as a reason for persistent infection.
 The cellular composition, activation status, cytokine profile, and role of the immune response during persistent S. aureus PJI are incompletely understood.
-In this study we used histology, multiparametric flow cytometry and gene expression analysis to characterize the immune response in a clinically relevant orthopedic PJI model.
+In this study, we used histology, multiparametric flow cytometry, and gene expression analysis to characterize the immune response in a clinically relevant orthopedic PJI model.
 We tested the hypothesis that persistent S. aureus infection induces feedback mechanisms that suppress immune cell activation, thereby affecting the course of infection.
 Surprisingly, persistent infection was characterized by strikingly high cytokine gene expression indicative of robust activation of multiple components of innate and adaptive immunity, along with ongoing severe neutrophil-dominated inflammation, in infected joint and bone tissues.
 Activation and expansion of draining lymph nodes and a bone marrow stress granulopoiesis reaction were also maintained during late phase infection.
-In parallel, feedback mechanisms involving T cell inhibitory receptors and exhaustion markers, suppressive cytokines, and regulatory T cells were activated and associated with decreased T cell proliferation and tissue infiltration during the persistent phase of infection.
-These results identify the cellular and molecular components of the mouse immune response to persistent S. aureus PJI, and indicate that neutrophil infiltration, inflammatory cytokine responses, and ongoing lymph node and bone marrow reactions are insufficient to clear infection, and that immune effector mechanisms are suppressed by feedback inhibitory pathways.
-These immune-suppressive mechanisms are associated with diminished T cell proliferation and tissue infiltration and can be targeted as part of adjuvant immunotherapeutic strategies in combination with debridement of biofilm, antibiotics and other therapeutic modalities, to promote eradication of infection.
-This article is protected by copyright.
-All rights reserved.
+In parallel, feedback mechanisms involving T-cell inhibitory receptors and exhaustion markers, suppressive cytokines, and regulatory T cells were activated and associated with decreased T-cell proliferation and tissue infiltration during the persistent phase of infection.
+These results identify the cellular and molecular components of the mouse immune response to persistent S. aureus PJI and indicate that neutrophil infiltration, inflammatory cytokine responses, and ongoing lymph node and bone marrow reactions are insufficient to clear infection and that immune effector mechanisms are suppressed by feedback inhibitory pathways.
+These immune-suppressive mechanisms are associated with diminished T-cell proliferation and tissue infiltration and can be targeted as part of adjuvant immunotherapeutic strategies in combination with debridement of biofilm, antibiotics, and other therapeutic modalities to promote eradication of infection. © 2021 American Society for Bone and Mineral Research (ASBMR).

 publication date